-Groups ranging from the Forestry Commission to the Hampshire and Isle of Wight Air Ambulance and the New Forest Centre chatted to potential volunteers about how they could get involved.
+Groups ranging from the Forestry Commission to the Hampshire and Isle of Wight Wildlife Trust and the New Forest Centre turned out to show how volunteers can get involved in their work.

-People came from the New Forest, and towns further afield such as Southampton, Romsey and Salisbury, with many saying they wanted to try new skills, meet new people, improve their fitness and give something back to the community.
+People came from around the New Forest and from towns further afield such as Southampton, Romsey and Salisbury, with many saying they wanted to try new skills, meet new people, improve their fitness and give something back to the community.

 Protect - Enjoy - Prosper